superteamng-ekiti/superteam-ekiti-fun/README.md

 3. Load your rewards and
 4. GET your rewards if you've been building on Solana!🎉

-Don't bother saying Thank you because You're welcome!!!
+Don't bother saying Thank you because You're always welcome!!!